enriquezm/tgtc/blog/projects/ui-build-forecast-app/index.md

 ---

 ## Introduction
 This walkthrough is first of a series I'm calling "UI Build It".
-Essentially, I just break down an interface and rebuild it using React.
+Essentially, I just break down an interface and rebuild a prototype using React.

 The actual steps to each of these projects in this series is to: